hollownotempty/Portfolio_5_Tonez/README.md

 1. I had help with Stripe webhooks from the official [Stripe Youtube Channel](https://www.youtube.com/watch?v=oYSLhriIZaA&t=254s).
 2. [Section.io](https://www.section.io/engineering-education/how-to-send-email-in-django/) had a great article on how to send emails over smtp using Gmail and Django.
 3. [Alasdair](https://stackoverflow.com/questions/8971606/how-to-set-foreign-key-during-form-completion-python-django) on Stack Overflow helped when trying to set a foreign key in my reply form.
+4. [This CSS background animator](https://codepen.io/quadbaup/full/ZEQqzqM) was a really cool tool to animate the nav bar with.

 ### Acknowledgments

+Thank you to my mentor Akshat with his help on this assignment.
+I'd like to also thank the Slack community for their continued support over the course of this and my other assignments.
+Big shout-out to my buddy Paul for supplying some sounds for the packs populating this site.

+As my last assignment I want to acknowledge the entire Code Institute community for their help and support over the last year.
+This has been a challenging year but I'm happy where I've come with it since I started.